 Medicare vs Employer-Sponsored Coverage

-Do you have employer-sponsored health coverage through your job or your-spouse’s job?
-What if you’re also eligible for Medicare?
-You may have a choice in your health coverage.
-It’s helpful to understand how Medicare works with other insurance plans, and how it compares to your existing coverage.
+You might have health insurance through your job or your-spouse’s job.
+When you become eligible for Medicare, it’s important to understand how Medicare works with other insurance plans, and how it compares to your existing coverage.

-Of course, not all employer-sponsored coverage is the same, so you should talk to your benefits administrator before you decide which health plan is right for you.
+Of course, not all employer-sponsored coverage is the same, so it’s important to talk to your benefits administrator before deciding which health plan is right for you.

 Do I have to enroll in Medicare when I turn 65?

-You might need to sign up for Medicare if you work for a small company with fewer than 20 employees, Medicare generally becomes the primary payer once you turn 65.
-You may still keep your employer sponsored coverage, but it only pays after Medicare has paid its share.
-In this case, your employer sponsored coverage is the secondary payer.
+You might need to sign up for Medicare if you work for a small company with fewer than 20 employees.
+Once you turn 65, Medicare generally becomes the primary payer.
+You may still keep your employer-sponsored coverage, but it only pays after Medicare has paid its share.
+In this case, your employer-sponsored coverage is the secondary payer.

 If you work for a large company, you may be able to postpone Medicare enrollment until after your employer-sponsored coverage ends.
 However, most people enroll in Part A as soon as they become eligible, since there is typically no Part A premium if you have qualifying work history.